Measuring Web Performance in 2023: The Definitive Guide

 5. Request Metrics

-Request Metrics is a real-user performance monitoring service.
+Request Metrics is a real-user analytics and observability service.
 Unlike CrUX, Request Metrics shows you how your site is performing right now with no delay in the data.

 The charts are useful and easy to understand.
 The tool breaks down the large amount of data and gives you meaningful median, p75, and p95 metrics as well as some details on the causes of slowness.

-Request Metrics is best for active monitoring of your website performance.
+Request Metrics is best for active monitoring of your website performance, along with your website analytics, API calls, and every other facet of the client-side environment.
 It is really helpful when you are making performance changes to see how your improvements impact real users.

 That's everything you need to know to start measuring web performance and making your website faster!